TheThingsNetwork/docs/_content/current/multitech.md

   > Do not forget to mount the antenna to the mCard after fitting it in the conduit.

 * Computer with USB port and terminal software.
-Included with Mac OS and Linux.
-For Windows use something like [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
+Mac OS and Linux come with terminal software.
+For Windows you can use something like [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
 * For the mLinux version you'll need a USB stick.

-## Support

-The Things Network does not provide support for this gateway.
-For community support visit the [MultiTech Gateway](https://www.thethingsnetwork.org/forum/c/gateways/multitech-gateway) category on the forum.